 The representative of the Dean of the College of Graduate Studies and Research.

-Before hearing any appeals, any student serving on the Graduate Grade Appeal Committee must fill out and sign a FERPA Privacy and Confidentiality Understanding/Agreement, available from the Associate Dean of the College of Graduate Studies and Research or the University Registrar.
+Before hearing any appeals, any student serving on the Graduate Grade Appeal Committee must fill out and sign a FERPA Privacy and Confidentiality Understanding/Agreement, available from the representative of the Dean of the College of Graduate Studies and Research or the University Registrar.

 The Graduate Grade Appeal Committee will investigate the case and will hold a hearing.
 The student, the faculty member, and the Chair, Coordinator, or Associate Dean involved with Step 2 shall be invited to participate.
 If the student fails to attend the agreed-upon, scheduled hearing, then the hearing will be cancelled and the grade appeal dismissed without further review.